-1. Select Advanced > Security > Block Services to display the following screen:
+1. Select Advanced > Security > Block Services.

-2. Select either Per Schedule or Always to enable service blocking, and click Apply.
-If you selected Per Schedule, specify a time period in the Schedule screen as described in Schedule Blocking on page 69.
+- Select either Per Schedule or Always.

+- 3. If you selected Per Schedule, specify a time period in the Schedule screen.

-3. Click Add to add a service.
+- 4. Click Add to add a service.

 The Block Services Setup screen displays:

-- 4. From the Service Type list, select the application or service to allow or block.
-The list already displays several common services, but you are not limited to these choices.
-To add any additional services or applications that do not already appear, select User Defined. - 5.
-If you know that the application uses either TCP or UDP, select the appropriate protocol.
-If you are not sure, select Both. - 6.
-Enter the starting and ending port numbers.
-If the application uses a single port number, enter that number in both fields. - 7.
-Select the radio button for the IP address configuration you want to block, and enter the IP addresses.
-You can block the specified service for a single computer, a range of computers with consecutive IP addresses, or all computers on your network. - 8.
-Click Add to enable your Block Services Setup selections.
+From the Service Type list, select the application or service to allow or block.

+The list displays several common services, but you are not limited to these choices.
+To add any additional services or applications that do not already appear, select User Defined.

+- If you know that the application uses either TCP or UDP, select the appropriate protocol.
+If you are not sure, select Both. - 7.
+Enter the starting and ending port numbers. - If the application uses a single port number, enter that number in both fields. - Select the radio button for the IP address configuration you want to block, and enter the IP addresses.

+You can block the specified service for a single computer, a range of computers with consecutive IP addresses, or all computers on your network.

+9. Click Add.